 - Blend the yogurt with the strained puree and the honey until smooth.
 It might help to put it back into the (rinsed) food processor to do this.

-- For best results chill this mixture before proceeding.
+- For best results chill this mixture for at least 2 hours before proceeding.

 - Pour the chilled mixture into your ice cream machine and process according to directions.